dataunions/dataunions/README.md

 })
 ```

-In the context of the signed message wrapper, the full request to this endpoint would look like this:
+In the context of the signed message wrapper, the full request to this endpoint would look like this (see [Authentication](#authentication)):

 ```
 {